thorbenlouw/the-story-of-llms-in-50-papers/paper_summaries.md

 * **21. TruthfulQA: Measuring How Models Mimic Human Falsehoods** (Lin et al., 2021)
     * **Main Idea:** Introduced a benchmark designed to test an LLM's **truthfulness**, measuring its tendency to repeat common misconceptions found in its training data versus providing factually accurate answers.
 * **22. Measuring Faithfulness in Chain-of-Thought Reasoning** (Lanham et al., 2023)
     * **Main Idea:** Investigated whether the step-by-step reasoning an LLM outputs actually reflects its true computational process, finding that the reasoning can often be a post-hoc rationalization rather than a faithful explanation.
+The paper formalises measuring faithfulness in several settings.

 ---